 All wireless access points come with a default Service Set Identifier (SSID).
 The SSID is commonly used to identify the name of a wireless network to users.
-As the default SSIDs of wireless access points are well documented on online forums, along with default accounts and passwords, it is important to change the default SSID of wireless access points.
+As the default SSIDs of wireless access points are well documented on online forums, along with default accounts and passphrases, it is important to change the default SSID of wireless access points.

-Control: 1316; Revision: 0; Updated: Sep-12; Applicability: G, P, C, S, TS; Compliance: must; Authority: AA Agencies must change the default SSID of wireless access points.
+Control: 1316; Revision: 1; Updated: Apr-15; Applicability: UD, P, C, S, TS; Compliance: must; Authority: AA The default SSID of wireless access points must be changed.

-When changing the default SSID, it is important that the new SSID lowers the profile of an agency's wireless network.
-In doing so, the SSID of a wireless network should not be readily associated with an agency, the location of or within their premises, or the functionality of the network.
+When changing the default SSID, it is important that the new SSID does not bring undue attention to an agency's wireless network.
+In doing so, the SSID of a wireless network should not be readily associated with an agency, the location of their premises, or the functionality of the wireless network.

-Control: 1317; Revision: 0; Updated: Sep-12; Applicability: G, P, C, S, TS; Compliance: should not; Authority: AA The SSID of a wireless network should not be readily associated with an agency, the location of or within their premises, or the functionality of the network.
+Control: 1317; Revision: 1; Updated: Apr-15; Applicability: UD, P, C, S, TS; Compliance: should not; Authority: AA The SSID of a wireless network should not be readily associated with an agency, the location of their premises, or the functionality of the wireless network.

 A method commonly recommended to lower the profile of wireless networks is disabling SSID broadcasting.
-While this ensures that the existence of wireless networks are not broadcast overtly using beacon frames, the SSID is still broadcast in probe requests, probe responses, association requests and re-association requests for the network.
-Some malicious actors will still be able to determine the SSID of wireless networks by capturing these requests and responses.
+While this ensures that the existence of wireless networks are not broadcast overtly using beacon frames, the SSID is still broadcast in probe requests, probe responses, association requests and re-association requests for the wireless network.
+Some adversaries will still be able to determine the SSID of wireless networks by capturing these requests and responses.
 Additionally, by disabling SSID broadcasting agencies will make it more difficult for users to connect to wireless networks as legacy operating systems only have limited support for hidden SSIDs.
-Furthermore, a risk exists where an intruder could configure a wireless access point to broadcast the same SSID as the hidden SSID used by a legitimate wireless network.
+Furthermore, a risk exists where an adversary could configure a wireless access point to broadcast the same SSID as the hidden SSID used by a legitimate wireless network.

 In this scenario, devices will automatically connect to the wireless access point that is broadcasting the SSID they are configured to use before probing for a wireless access point that accepts the hidden SSID.
-Once the device is connected to the intruder's wireless access point the intruder can steal authentication credentials from the device to perform a man-in-the-middle attack to capture legitimate wireless network traffic or to later reuse to gain access to the legitimate wireless network.
+Once the device is connected to the adversary's wireless access point, the adversary can steal authentication credentials from the device to perform a man-in-the-middle attack to capture legitimate wireless network traffic or to later reuse to gain access to the legitimate wireless network.
 For these reasons, it is recommended agencies enable SSID broadcasting.

-Control: 1318; Revision: 0; Updated: Sep-12; Applicability: G, P, C, S, TS; Compliance: should; Authority: AA Agencies should enable SSID broadcasting on wireless networks.
+Control: 1318; Revision: 1; Updated: Apr-15; Applicability: UD, P, C, S, TS; Compliance: should; Authority: AA SSID broadcasting should be enabled on wireless networks.